 I used to be the worst offender for overpacking whenever I travelled.
-I’d always come home with clothes and shoes I hadn’t worn, plus numerous items that I hadn’t used.
-Now I am a total convert when it comes to travelling carry on only.
-It’s easier than you might think and the benefits are huge:
+I’d always come home with clothes and shoes I hadn’t worn, plus so many things I hadn’t used.
+Now I’m a total convert when it comes to travelling carry on only.
+It’s actually easier than you might think and the benefits are huge:

-- No more anxiety about whether your possessions will be damaged by airport baggage manglers, or whether your bag will even arrive at your destination at all, something that really concerns me when I am travelling and a missing bag could ruin my whole trip.
+- No more anxiety about whether your stuff will be damaged by airport baggage manglers, or whether your bag will even arrive at your destination at all, something that really concerns me when I’m travelling and a missing bag could ruin my whole trip.